Professor Louis Schipper

 Further details can be found at my website.

-We have recently completed a special issue of the journal "Ecological Engineering" focusing on managing denitrification in human dominated ecosystems.
+We completed a special issue of the journal "Ecological Engineering" focusing on managing denitrification in human dominated ecosystems.
 The National Science Foundation in the United States put out a press release describing the issue.

 Soil Carbon and Nitrogen